lady-bluecopper/NuDHy/ReadMe.md

 The samples generated must be placed in a zip folder with the name of the chosen dataset.
 The zip folder must be placed in a directory with the name of the chosen sampler.

-For example, if you generated some samples using NuDHy-Degs or NuDHy-BIOT starting from the observed dataset *enron*, you must place the samples at the following path:
+For example, if you generated some samples using NuDHy-Degs or NuDHy-JOINT starting from the observed dataset *enron*, you must place the samples at the following path:

 `sample_path/NuDHy/enron.zip`